 A serverless Map-Reduce architecture using AWS lambda – Image source – AWS

 Cost comparison for Hadoop processing

-During the initial days of Hadoop processing, much of the cost was incurred on setting up on-premise infrastructure with cheap commodity hardware.
-A petabyte Hadoop cluster required around 125-250 nodes which costs approximately $1 million.
-The cost of each node comes around $4000.
-Thus, making operational and hardware cost roughly around $32-40 per hour.
-This cost is per hour no matter if it is idling or running.
+During the early days of Hadoop, much of the cost was incurred on setting up on-premise infrastructure with cheap commodity hardware.
+A petabyte Hadoop cluster requires around 200 nodes which cost approximately $1 million.
+The cost of each node is about $4,000.
+It was accumulating operational and hardware costs of roughly $36 per hour.
+This cost is per hour, no matter if it is idling or running.

-Coming to AWS Lambda’s pricing model, Amazon has been quite smart considering the market sentiments.
+Coming to AWS Lambda’s pricing model, Amazon has been quite brilliant considering the market sentiments.

-It’s quite obvious from the pricing model above, as serverless services become more mature, the cost of Big Data infra is going to come down.
-Finally, we need to wait for more community driven development using serverless in the field of Big Data and expect this cool service to revolutionize our existing Big Data and Data Science solutions.
+It’s pretty evident from the pricing model above that as serverless services become more mature, the cost of big data infra will come down.
+Finally, we need to wait for more community-driven development using serverless in the field of big data and expect this incredible service to revolutionize our existing big data and data science solutions.